What is not SASE?

-When Gartner published “The Future of Network Security Is in the Cloud” late last August they did two things.
-First, according to experts in the industry, they nailed identifying and describing where enterprise network and security architectures are headed in the 2020s.
-Second, as the Google Trends numbers imply, to describe this new approach they created one of the biggest IT buzzwords of the last year: SASE short for “Secure Access Service Edge”.
+When Gartner published “The Future of Network Security Is in the Cloud” in 2019 they did two things.
+First, they accurately identified and described where enterprise network and security architectures were headed in the next decade.
+Second, to describe this new approach they created one of the biggest IT buzzwords of the time: SASE short for “Secure Access Service Edge”.

 Because of all the buzz around SASE, many “SASE vendors” are marketing solutions that have features found in SASE.
 However, most of these solutions miss the mark when it comes to achieving SASE’s promise of a holistic and converged network security solution.
 Here, we’ll look at what is not SASE to help identify what value SASE vendors should deliver to enterprises.